kstenerud/concise-encoding/ce-structure.md

 Integer values **CAN** be positive or negative, and **CAN** be represented in various bases (in [CTE](cte-specification.md)) and sizes.
 An implementation **MAY** alter base and size when encoding/decoding as long as the final numeric value being represented remains the same.

+**Note**: Although the integer value `-0` is valid in Concise Encoding, most implementations cannot represent such a value as an integer.
+In such a case, decoders **MUST** convert to a floating point type.

 **Examples (in [CTE](cte-specification.md))**:

 ```cte